 Applicants with special needs can contact the College to request forms or documentation in alternative formats.
-The College has in the past provided applicants with documents in large formats, Braille or audio format.
+The College has in the past provided applicants with documents in large formats or Braille.

-The Candidate Handbook which is available on the College's website includes information about requesting a special accommodation for the examinations.
-The Examinations Department provides the following accommodations to examination candidates as needed:
+The Candidate Handbook which is available on the College's website at www.cmto.com includes information about requesting a special accommodation for the examinations.